 Buy Alaska Shrimp

-Alaska's glacier-fed waters are home to 5 different types of shrimp.
+Alaska's glacier-fed waters are home to several types of shrimp.

 Northern pink shrimp are not just native to Alaskan waters; they can also be found in cold parts of the North Atlantic and North Pacific oceans.
-Pink shrimp fisheries have existed for many years, and pink shrimp have been an important food source for humans for many years.
-Northern pink shrimp are typically sold cooked, peeled & frozen.
-Pink shrimp are caught in a trawl-based fishery.
+Pink shrimp fisheries have existed and have been an important source of food for humans for many years.

 Humpy shrimp are the smallest of Alaska's shrimp.
 They are typically caught as bycatch (incidental catch) to targeted pink shrimp fishing.
 They are typically sold as 'cocktail' or 'salad shrimp' meat.

-Like most cold water shrimp, Alaska shrimp are both sweet, and very clean & pure.
+Like most cold water shrimp, Alaska shrimp are sweet, clean, and pure.
 They do not need to be deveined - which helps to make them easy-to-prepare.